LineageOS/lineage_wiki/pages/internal/bypass_gerrit_maintainers.md

 ```

 Branch the repository to anything.
 In the new branch, add your commits (or merge from another branch, git pull from AOSP, or whatever gets your changes in).
-Next, enter `cmremote`.
+Next, enter `lineageremote`.
 This command will add the remote (use `git remote -v` to see it).

 ### To bypass Gerrit

-Assuming `cm-14.1` is the branch to which you are pushing, type:
+Assuming `lineage-15.0` is the branch to which you are pushing, type:

 ```
-git push cmremote HEAD:refs/heads/cm-14.1
+git push lineageremote HEAD:refs/heads/lineage-15.0
 ````

 ### To mass-push commits to Gerrit for review